fnriv/cse15l-lab-reports/labReport3/lab-report-3-week-6.md

 Refer to the photo below to match:
 ![config file lines](configlines.png)

+The first line `Host` can be changed (from `ieng6` to something else) - this is what the computer uses to recognize where to log into.

 Once you save to the file, you should be able to type the following to log in with your `ssh` key becuase of the specific login domain and username you put in `config`:

 `ssh ieng6`

 The computer will thus log you in and display a message like below.
 ![configured login to ieng server](configlogin.png)

+---

+## 2. Set up Github Access from ieng6